 Here’s the Sphere, by the numbers

 How big is the Sphere and its screens?
+What’s the Sphere’s seating capacity?
 Here are a few stats to know about the largest spherical structure in the world.

 With the Sphere being the largest spherical structure in the world, many might be thinking about the venue’s stats and just how big the venue and its screens are.